luke-beep/all-about-windows/README.md

 ---

-- Disable Nvidia Adaptive V-Sync.
+- Disable NVIDIA Adaptive V-Sync.
 This will disable the GPU from using Adaptive V-Sync.
 This will increase performance.

-- Disable Nvidia Ansel.
+- Disable NVIDIA Ansel.
 This will disable the GPU from using Ansel.
 This will increase performance.

-- Disable Nvidia Ambient Occlusion.
+- Disable NVIDIA Ambient Occlusion.
 This will disable the GPU from using Ambient Occlusion.
 This will increase performance.

-- Disable Nvidia Shadowplay.
+- Disable NVIDIA Shadowplay.
 This will disable the GPU from using Shadowplay.
 This will increase performance.

 ### **AMD & Intel CPU Tweaks**